reedjosh/podinfo-operator/README.md

 }
 ```

-Create or update just didn't seem to work.
+But I could not get it to update status.

+### controllerutils

+Controller utils provides many useful bits.

+I really wanted to use:
 ``` Go
 controllerutils.CreateOrUpdate
 ```

+But when used in place of my more basic logic it just didn't seem to function.